davidmigloz/langchain_dart/docs/modules/model_io/models/chat_models/how_to/llm_chain.md

 # LLMChain

+> DEPRECATED: `LLMChain` is deprecated in favour of LangChain Expression Language (LCEL).

 You can use the existing `LLMChain` in a very similar way as [with LLMs](/modules/chains/chains?id=get-started) - provide a prompt and a model.